Shook & Fletcher

 Shook & Fletcher employees who made the materials with asbestos were at risk of inhaling asbestos fibers that became airborne as they handled the mineral.

-Since the insulation was used across a range of industries, many people were put at risk.
-Other industry workers were also put at risk of exposure, especially anyone who worked with or around the company’s insulation.
-These workers include:
+Since the insulation was used across various industries, many people were put at risk.
+Other industry workers were also put at risk of exposure, especially anyone who worked with or around the company’s insulation:

 - Insulation installers